csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - retina has on-center / off-surround cells - stimulated by points
   - then, V1 has differently shaped receptive fields

-- *efficient coding hypothesis* - learns different combinations (e.g. lines) that can efficiently represent images
+- *efficient coding hypothesis* - brain learns different combinations (e.g. lines) that can efficiently represent images

   1. sparse coding (Olshausen and Field, 1996)
   2. ICA (Bell and Sejnowski, 1997)